Skip to Content

 If you are interested in weight loss then carbs are not good for you.

-Carbohydrates are macronutrients found in starches, foods with high sugar content, bread, flour, pasta, rice, potatoes, cereals, bagels.
-These foods are so much available and delicious that they can be easily over consumed.
+Carbohydrates are macronutrients found in starches, foods with high sugar content, bread, flour, pasta, rice, potatoes, cereals, and bagels.
+These foods are so much available and delicious that they can be easily over-consumed.

 Carbohydrates break down to glucose which is in turn used by the body to release energy.